 Voices From the Front Line

-A poem by Linton Kwesi Johnson (Railton Road resident)
+The poetry of Linton Kwesi Johnson (Railton Road resident)

 The First Child public sculpture commissioned by 198 CAL to the children killed in Soweto.

 The Squatters Handbook produced by the Anarchist squatters of 128 Railton Road.

 To see the process of this project and the work produced by project participants, artists and contributions from the community, please see our project website on: